Monish-14/grocery_app/README.md

-# grocery_app
+# Grocery_app

-Grocery app on going project expected completion by this weeek
+Grocery app is an ongoing project .
+With expected completion by this weeek .